ipython/ipyparallel/docs/source/parallel/parallel_intro.rst

 Examples
 ========

-We have various example scripts and notebooks for using IPython.parallel in our :file:`examples/Parallel%20Computing` directory, or they can be viewed `using nbviewer`__.
+We have various example scripts and notebooks for using ipython_parallel in our :file:`examples/Parallel%20Computing` directory, or they can be viewed `using nbviewer`__.
 Some of these are covered in more detail in the :ref:`examples
 <parallel_examples>` section.